Trump’s Big-Data Gurus Worked On The Kenyan Election, Amid Concerns Over Fake News And Hacking Allegations

 — Samira Sawlani (@samirasawlani) August 7, 2017

 A tally by the opposition party, NASA, showed Odinga with almost a million more votes than Kenyatta, but a document containing those results included no substantiating evidence.
-Odinga’s running mate, Kalonzo Musyoka, said, “There may come a time when we need to call you into action.”
+Odinga’s running mate, Kalonzo Musyoka, told supporters, “There may come a time when we need to call you into action.”

-In response to the hacking claims, electoral commission Chairman Wafula Chebukati said it appears the concerns relate to the transmission of results rather than with the whole vote count.
-He said, “we have had concerns raised and we cannot as a commission ignore those concerns.
+In response to the hacking claims, electoral commission Chairman Wafula Chebukati said, “we have had concerns raised and we cannot as a commission ignore those concerns.
 We want to look at the original forms, verify, and at the end of the day do an audit and those [hacking] questions will be answered.”

 After being signed by agents from all parties, the polling forms—all 41,000 of them—are scanned and sent to the election board for posting online, a measure designed to combat rigging.
 “Results transmitted on any other basis have no basis in law,” Salim Lone, Raila Odinga’s spokesman, said in a statement.